-GENEVA — More than half of the world’s 7.1 million school-age refugee children fail to receive a basic education due to host nations’ lack of money, classrooms, teachers and other resources, the U.N. refugee agency reported on Friday.
+GENEVA (AN) — More than half of the world’s 7.1 million school-age refugee children fail to receive a basic education due to host nations' lack of money, classrooms, teachers and other resources, the U.N. refugee agency reported on Friday.

 “School is where refugees are given a second chance,” said Filippo Grandi, who heads the U.N. agency.
 “We are failing refugees by not giving them the opportunity to build the skills and knowledge they need to invest in their futures.”

 The agency called on governments, businesses, educational organizations and private donors to support efforts to boost secondary education for refugees.

 “We need to invest in refugee education or pay the price of a generation of children condemned to grow up unable to live independently, find work and be full contributors to their communities,” said Grandi.

 About 60% of refugee children go to primary school compared with 90% among all children globally, the report said.
 About 20% of refugee children get a secondary education compared with 80% among all children globally.